 The CX series motorcycles feature a crankshaft configuration aligned longitudinally with the axis of bike, sometimes called a "flying" V-twin, because the cylinders point up on either side of the motorcycle but are not symmetrical.
 The CX was the first V-twin motorcycle that Honda ever built.
 In this version the cylinders did not have the characteristic 22 degree twist.
 Initially conceived as having a full 90 degree angle between the cylinders like the similar Italian Moto Guzzi machines, early testers reported that the prototypes were too smooth.
 Also, the carburettors, which projected directly rearward from the cylinders, tended to interfere with the knees of riders.
 Subsequent engine designs had their V-angle tightened somewhat to 80 degrees, and the heads twisted inward at the rear by 22 degrees.
 An innovative design places the crankshaft above the transmission, with both in the same housing.
 This keeps the engine short but quite tall.

-10.0:1 compression ratio and 9,650 rpm redline with overhead valves and a camshaft nestled at the base of the V between the cylinders.
+The engine design combines a 10.0:1 compression ratio and 9,650 rpm redline with overhead valves and a camshaft nestled at the base of the V between the cylinders.
 There are four overhead valves per cylinder, with unique forked rocker arms acting off each pushrod.
 The engine runs well on 87 octane petrol.
 It delivers nearly 50 hp (37 kW) at 9500 rpm with high low-speed torque characteristics.
 The Honda CX series machines claimed to outperform other motorcycles of comparable displacement.
 The motorcycle readily achieves a fuel efficiency of 45 miles per gallon, with figures of over 50 mpg not at all uncommon.
 The cylinder bores are cast in the crankcase which complicates the overhaul process although many examples have gone 200,000 miles or more without any major engine work.

 Transmission